department-of-veterans-affairs/va.gov-team/products/caregivers/ux-capture/future.md

 The **Review and Submit > Data-Error** will appear if the data is invalid or incomplete whether or not this validation happens on the front- or back-end.

 We'll have two states for **Review and Submit > Generic Error**.
-One that informs the user that they cannot resubmit (**Review and Submit > Generic Error > Without Retry**) and one that provides the ability for the user to resubmit (**Review and Submit > Generic Error > With Retry**).
+One that informs the user that they cannot resubmit (**Without Retry**) and one that provides the ability for the user to resubmit (**With Retry**).
 The only time the **Review and Submit > Generic Error > Without Retry** will appear is when the user experiences a *503 Service Unavailable* back-end error.
 All other errors will result in the user seeing **Review and Submit > Generic Error > With Retry** state which will allow them to either reattempt the submission or downlaod a completed PDF to sign and mail in.

 ### Justification
 #### Review and Submit > Data-Error